 Do you dress for your body shape?
 Or are you always trying to dress for the body shape you want?
-Whist on the one hand, The Online Stylist totally appreciates a healthy dose of ambition, more times than not you have to be realistic if the matter involves your genuine clothing size.
+While on the one hand, Online Personal Stylist totally appreciates a healthy dose of ambition, more times than not you have to be realistic if the matter involves your genuine clothing size.

 Enhance Your Body Shape by Mixing Colours Well